dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

   await ctx.client<Employee>('employee').where({employee_name}).update({alert_id: null, expiration: null});
 }
 ```
-And, we write a very analogous `employeeAbandonAssignment` for when an employee logs out [here](https://github.com/dbos-inc/dbos-demo-apps/blob/59357e56792e668c8315fb4859674827c7dce9eb/typescript/alert-center/src/utilities.ts#L132).
+We write a very analogous `employeeAbandonAssignment` for when an employee logs out [here](https://github.com/dbos-inc/dbos-demo-apps/blob/59357e56792e668c8315fb4859674827c7dce9eb/typescript/alert-center/src/utilities.ts#L132).
 It mainly differs in not setting alert status to `RESOLVED`.

 ## 8. Exposing these APIs to the Frontend

-Finally we can define routes in `frontend.ts` that our UI invokes.
+Finally we define routes for these actions in `frontend.ts` that our UI invokes.
 Like so:
 ```typescript
 //Serve public/app.html as the main endpoint
 @GetApi('/')